 S&P's long-term issue credit ratings are on a rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of securities rated.
-S&P's "BBB" rating assigned to our senior unsecured notes is the fourth-highest rating of 10 major rating categories.
-A "BBB" rating is among those S&P's ratings that exhibits adequate protection parameters; however, adverse economic conditions or changing circumstances are more likely to weaken the obligor's capacity to meet its financial commitments than higher rated categories.
+S&P's "BBB-" rating assigned to our senior unsecured notes is the fourth-highest major rating of 10 major rating categories.
+Under S&P's definitions, an obligation rated "BBB-" exhibits adequate protection parameters.
+However, adverse economic conditions or changing circumstances are more likely to weaken the obligor's capacity to meet its financial commitments on the obligation.
 S&P uses "+" or "-" designations to indicate the relative standing of securities within a particular rating category.